froq/froq-beta-archive/README.md

 ## Service Roots (Base URI)

 Roots could be set easily in `pub/index.php`.
-For example, if you want to use a versioning  in your applications, you can set `$appRoot = '/api/v1'`.
+For example, if you want to use a versioning structure in your applications, you can set `$appRoot = '/api/v1'`.
 Then call your URL's like `/api/v1/book/123` but just define your book service as `BookService` normally (so you do not need to create another service such as `ApiService` for all these requests).

 ## Fails (Error Handling)